JiashuDev/breakout/README.md

-# Breakout_Clone
+# Breakout
-A little python game
+breakout game coded with python, including a score_board.